BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Thankfully, we can make some solid estimates, though.
 Dealing with a maximum of ~3200 words is a lot better than dealing with numbers > 10k.
 So we can _probably_ start guessing some diphthongs/"probable first two letters" to each of our tables.
 The farther away from a "known" word we get, the fuzzier our definition may be.

-After-all, as d'A says himself on page 156
+After-all, as D'A says himself on page 156
 > ...application of the law of probability to dictionary codes is very interesting.

 I may keep exploring this in the future.